microsoft/codetour/README.md

 ## Status Bar

-In addition to the `Code Tours` tree view, this extension also contributes a new status bar item called `Start Code Tour` to your status bar.
+In addition to the `CodeTour` tree view, this extension also contributes a new status bar item called `Start CodeTour` to your status bar.
 It's only visible when the current workspace has one or more tours, and when clicked, it allows you to select a tour and then begin navigating it.

 While you're within a tour, the status bar will update to show the title and step of the current tour.
 When clicked, it will open the file/line of the current tour step, which allows you to open other files while taking a tour, and then resumse the tour when ready.
-Once you end the current tour, the status bar will transition back to displaying the `Start Code Tour` button.
+Once you end the current tour, the status bar will transition back to displaying the `Start CodeTour` button.

-> If you don't want this status bar item, simply right-click it and select `Hide Code Tour (Extension)`.
+> If you don't want this status bar item, simply right-click it and select `Hide CodeTour (Extension)`.

 ## Contributed Commands

-In addition to the `Code Tours` tree view and the status bar item, the Code Tour extension also contributes the following commands to the command palette:
+In addition to the `CodeTour` tree view and the status bar item, the Code Tour extension also contributes the following commands to the command palette:

-- `Code Tour: Start Tour` - Starts a tour for the currently opened workspace.
+- `CodeTour: Start Tour` - Starts a tour for the currently opened workspace.
 This command is only visible if the current workspace actually has one or more code tours.

-- `Code Tour: Record Tour` - Starts the tour recorder, which allows you to create a new tour by creating a sequence of steps.
+- `CodeTour: Record Tour` - Starts the tour recorder, which allows you to create a new tour by creating a sequence of steps.

-- `Code Tour: Refresh Tours` - Refreshes the `Code Tours` view, which can be handy if you'd created/modified/deleted tour files on disk.
+- `CodeTour: Refresh Tours` - Refreshes the `Code Tours` view, which can be handy if you'd created/modified/deleted tour files on disk.

+- `CodeTour: End Tour` - Ends the currently active tour.
+-
-- `Code Tour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.
+- `CodeTour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.

 ## Keybindings